 I also have to mention the fantastic seafood we had there!

 Ilhabela is a perfect weekend getaway destination from São Paulo or even from Rio de Janeiro.
 Spending a long weekend there is an ideal time.
 However, it won’t be enough to see and experience “everything”.
+Read my other post about how to spend 3 days in Ilhabela.

 On the following map (My Maps by Google Maps) you can see the main beaches, waterfalls, restaurants and the schedule for our 3 (+1) days.